tkoppop/tkoppop/README.md

 ### Hi there 👋

-  My name is Lucas Wung and I am currently working as an IT Technician @GlotmanSimpsonConsultingEngineers.
+  My name is Lucas Wung and I am currently attending UBC with a Major in Computer Science.
 I'm usually pretty busy but I always have time for some projects :D

 💼 What I'm up to: